Shopping

 Image: Oishii Sake

-Water runs down the ancient slopes of the Blue Ridge Mountains in the Arkansas heartland, and is piped into a truck that delivers it to the doorstep of a nearby… brewery?
+Water runs down the ancient slopes of the Blue Ridge Mountains in the Virginia heartland, and is piped into a truck that delivers it to the doorstep of a nearby… brewery?
 Titan rice grown in the Arkansas fields is brought in by the… wait, wait a minute.
 They’re making what here?
 Sake??
 Here, in bourbon country?

 All right.
 You’ve got my (booze-addled) attention.